Clayton Spencer

-Ava Clayton Spencer (born December 15, 1954) is an American attorney and is the eighth president of Bates College.
-She previously served as the vice president for institutional policy at Harvard University from 2005 to 2012.
+Ava Clayton Spencer (born December 15, 1954) is an American attorney.
+She was the eighth president of Bates College.
+She had previously served as the vice president for institutional policy at Harvard University from 2005 to 2012.

-Her tenure over Bates has seen a marked increase in financial assets, major campus expansion, and increased academic competitiveness.
-She has, however, been criticized for failing to quell biases in higher education and socioeconomic inequality.
-Spencer has publicly criticized U.S. president Donald Trump, Maine Governor Paul LePage, and numerous members of the U.S. Congress.
+Her tenure over Bates saw a marked increase in financial assets, major campus expansion, and increased academic competitiveness.

 Early life and education

 Ava Clayton Spencer was born on December 15, 1954, in Concord, North Carolina, the daughter of Ava Clark Spencer and Samuel Reid Spencer, one of four children.
-Her father was history professor who served as the president of Mary Baldwin College from 1957 to 1968 and Davidson College from 1968 to 1983.
+Her father was a history professor who served as the president of Mary Baldwin College from 1957 to 1968 and Davidson College from 1968 to 1983.
 He attended Davidson and was trained at Harvard University.
 Growing up, Spencer used to "sneak across campus to watch commencements as a kid" and spent her dinners "[discussing] the issues facing the college".
 From an early age she decided to drop the "Ava" from her name and go by "Clayton" as her mother had the same name.
 Her parents were progressive Southerners who raised Spencer during a time of widespread segregation.
 When Spencer was two, her family moved to Virginia for her father's first college presidency; she to North Carolina at age 13 for his second presidency.
 She graduated from Phillips Exeter Academy in 1973.

 In 1977, Spencer earned her bachelor's degree from Williams College, magna cum laude and Phi Beta Kappa, with highest honors in history and German, then earned a Bachelor of Arts degree in theology from Oxford University in 1979.
 She received a Master of Arts in religion from Harvard University in 1982 and a Juris Doctor from Yale Law School in 1985, where she was an editor of the Yale Law Journal and winner of the Moot Court competition.